marilynpereira03/BPL-explorer/README.md

 ## Build Steps

 #### Frontend
- The frontend must be built with Grunt before starting Ark Explorer.
+ The frontend must be built with Grunt before starting BPL Explorer.
 Run the following command to compile the frontend components:

 `grunt compile`

 #### Market Watcher
- Candlestick data needs to be initialized prior to starting Ark Explorer.
+ Candlestick data needs to be initialized prior to starting BPL Explorer.
 During runtime candlestick data is updated automatically.

 To build candlestick data for each exchange run: